-The activities of the Ombudsman’s office are governed by a number of Commonwealth and ACT laws.
+The activities of the the Commonwealth Ombudsman office are governed by a number of Commonwealth and ACT laws.

-The most important of these are the Ombudsman Act 1976, Ombudsman Regulations 2017, Freedom of Information Act 1982, Australian Federal Police Act 1979, Telecommunications (Interception and Access) Act 1979, Public Interest Disclosure Act 2013 and the ACT’s Ombudsman Act 1989 and Freedom of Information Act 2016.
-More detailed information about our responsibilities under these laws is provided below.
+These include Ombudsman Act 1976, Ombudsman Regulations 2017 , Freedom of Information Act 1982 , Australian Federal Police Act 1979 , Telecommunications (Interception and Access) Act 1979 , Public Interest Disclosure Act 2013 , the ACT’s Ombudsman Act 1989 and Freedom of Information Act 2016.
+More detailed information about our responsibilities under these and other laws is provided below.

 Australian Capital Territory

-Under ACT legislation, and by arrangement between the Australian and ACT governments, the Commonweatlh Ombudsman is also the Ombudsman for the ACT.
-The ACT Ombudsman is given powers under the Territory’s Ombudsman Act 1989 (ACT), Public Interest Disclosure Act 2012 and the Freedom of Information Act 2016
+Under ACT legislation, and by arrangement between the Australian and ACT governments, the Commonwealth Ombudsman is also the Ombudsman for the ACT.
+The ACT Ombudsman is given powers under the Territory’s Ombudsman Act 1989 (ACT), Public Interest Disclosure Act 2012 and the Freedom of Information Act 2016.

 Australian Federal Police